-The data logger hosts a procedure for automatic zero and scale calibration.
-Each input can be separately calibrated on zero (shorted inputs) and on a 5V reference.
+The voltage input can be separately calibrated on zero (shorted inputs) and on a 5V reference.
 Copy the old file CALIBRAT.TXT on a safe place, that can be used as reference for comparing new calibration values with old ones and eventually manually adjusting them by the standard calibration commands O and S.